NOTE: If you are looking for info about code generation, please see this chapter instead.

 RUSTFLAGS="-C save-temps" outputs LLVM bitcode (not the same as IR) at

 different stages during compilation, which is sometimes useful.
-One just needs
+The output LLVM

 -O is enabled, even